jindeok/CF-KAN/README.md

-If you found this project is helpful for your research, please STAR this repository
+If you found this project is helpful for your research, 🌟STAR🌟 this repository

 ## Citation